Morrisons aims to reduce food waste.

 Reducing food waste in the field

 Launched in 2015, it helps to minimise food waste in the field and offers affordable produce to customers.
 It also gives farmers an alternative route to market.
-For example, we temporarily brought potatoes from Scutt Farming, which normally supplies fish and chip shops, into our Wonky range during the COVID-19 lockdown.
-We now offer 22 Naturally Wonky varieties, selling 40,000 tonnes of fruit and vegetables this way in 2020.
+We offer 24 wonky varieties, selling 27,000 tonnes of fruit and vegetables this way in 2022.